What our staff are required to do to keep campus safe

 Corridors, staircases and lifts

 Maintaining social distancing in the corridors of buildings will involve several factors.
-Where possible, a one-way system will be designed.
-If corridors are sufficiently wide (i.e. exceeding 2m in width), a marking down the corridor centre will be made to provide two ‘lanes’, in which a one-way system will be implemented (e.g. always keep left).
+Where possible, a one-way system has been designed.
+If corridors are sufficiently wide, a marking down the corridor centre has been made to provide two ‘lanes’, in which a one-way system is implemented (e.g. always keep left).

-Signage will be placed at regular intervals along corridors, reminding persons to maintain a distance of at least 2m from others.
-In sections of corridors where queues are likely to form (e.g. outside kitchen areas, toilets etc.), corridors should be marked at 2m intervals to ensure social distancing is maintained whilst queueing.
+Signage are placed at regular intervals along corridors, reminding persons to maintain social distancing from others.
+In sections of corridors where queues are likely to form (e.g. outside kitchen areas, toilets etc.), corridors are marked at appropriate intervals to ensure social distancing is maintained whilst queueing.

 The use of lifts in buildings should be avoided at all times where possible and used only by disabled persons, or for the transport of large/heavy/hazardous materials where transport on stairways would not be possible or safe.
-We will increase the frequency of cleaning passenger lifts depending upon building occupancy.
-In most buildings, an ‘up route’ or a ‘down route’ will be designed.
-Where only one stairwell to a floor is present a central marking will be placed, and a one-way system implemented (e.g. always keep left).
-We will look to limit access to areas where pinch points are likely.
-Where this is not possible, staff cooperation will be necessary and a verbal, alert procedure (i.e. shouting “Is anyone using this stairwell / Corridor?”) should be used.
+We have increased the frequency of cleaning passenger lifts depending upon building occupancy.
+In most buildings, an ‘up route’ or a ‘down route’ has been designed.
+Where only one stairwell to a floor is present a central marking is placed, and a one-way system implemented (e.g. always keep left).
+Where this is not possible, staff cooperation is necessary and a verbal, alert procedure (i.e. shouting “Is anyone using this stairwell / Corridor?”) should be used.

 Face coverings (non-surgical face masks, scarves etc.) may protect others from contracting the virus if for example you were asymptomatic but tend not to help protect the wearer.
 Physical distancing, hand washing and respiratory hygiene, are always the preferred option we can all adopt to prevent the spread of coronavirus.
 Therefore, the wearing of facial coverings must not be used as an alternative to any of these other precautions.